The Statistical Complexity of Interactive Decision Making: Additional Related Work and Follow-Up Work

 where $\cC(\cM,\Mbar) \ldef{} \crl*{M\in\cM: \fm(\pimbar)=\fmbar(\pimbar), \pim\neq{}\pimbar}$ is a set of ``confusing'' alternatives. \cite{graves1997asymptotically} show that for every problem instance $\Mstar$, any ``uniformly consistent'' algorithm must incur regret $(1-o(1))\cdot{}\glcomp(\cM,\Mstar)\log(T)$ asymptotically, and that regret $(1+o(1))\cdot{}\glcomp(\cM,\Mstar)\log(T)$ is asymptotically achievable.
 A more recent line of work attempts to achieve this fundamental limit non-asymptotically \citep{combes2017minimal,degenne2020structure,jun2020crush}, and \cite{ok2018exploration} extends these results to the reinforcement learning setting under strong ergodicity assumptions.

 The Graves-Lai complexity measure \pref{eq:graves_lai} has evident structural similarities to the \CompText, which can be made especially clear by considering the following regularized variant:

 Note that $w\in\bbR^{\Act}_{+}$ may be interpreted as an unnormalized distribution over decisions.
 With this perspective, the most important difference between this complexity measure and the \CompText is that \pref{eq:graves_lai2} only considers regret under the nominal model $\Mbar$, while the \CompShort considers regret under a worst-case model selected by nature.
 We believe this difference is a fundamental consequence of considering minimax regret under finite samples rather than asymptotic instance-dependent regret.
 In particular, all existing results that provide finite-sample guarantees based on the Graves-Lai complexity measure \citep{combes2017minimal,degenne2020structure,jun2020crush} require strong assumptions on the problem structure (e.g., finite actions) in order to control the error incurred by evaluating \pref{eq:graves_lai} with a plug-in estimator for the true model $\Mstar$.
-This suggests that \pref{eq:graves_lai} alone may not be sufficient to capture optimal instance-dependent guarantees with finite samples.
+This highlights that \pref{eq:graves_lai} alone is not be sufficient to capture optimal instance-dependent guarantees with finite samples.
 In contrast, we avoid similar assumptions because the \CompShort incorporates uncertainty in a stronger fashion.

-As an aside, we mention that it is possible to bound the complexity measure \pref{eq:graves_lai} in terms of the \CompShort using the method of Lagrange multipliers, but the result is difficult to interpret.
+We refer to the follow-up work of \citet{dong2022asymptotic,wagenmaker2023instance} for further discussion and background.